nicolleharding/Elna-Vedic-Astrology/README.md

 **Adding and Commiting Files**
 These are the steps that were followed:
   1. Typed "git add" in the command line.
 Use "." to add a new change to a file.
   2. Then typed "git commit" to commit these files to the repository with a comment.
 To add a comment I typed -m "With a detailed explination of the change you have made".
 I did this on a regular basis to ensure I had versions of changes, should I need to go back to a previous version.
 I struggled with this in the beginning as Codeanywhere had significant delays, but since changing to writing code in Git Pod this has been resolved.
   3. Typed "git push" to push these changes to Git Hub from Codeanywhere of Git Pod.
   4. After adding wireframe, text and ianges to website, before I started troubleshooting bugs I deployed the website.
 This is because some styling looks different on a deployed website to the staging area.

-**Ensuring the file path was correct to find images, navigation and files** Used the file's path, such as assets/css/style.css or index.html, to add a single file.
+**Ensuring the file path was correct to find images, navigation and files**
+  1. Used the file's path, such as assets/css/style.css or index.html, to add a single file.
 Used ../ before image files to ensure the file path was relative.

 **The live link can be found here** https://nicolleharding.github.io/Elna-Vedic-Astrology/

 ## Credits

-# Content

-The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome
+**Content**
+Some content was written by the developer, however the client supplied:
+  1. About Elna
+  2. List of important festivals and fasts
+  3. What you need to share and can expect from a consultation.
+  4. The FAQ's were researched online but most were borrowed and reworded from, https://vishalkrishnasharma.com/, or supplied by Elna.

+**Design**

+  - Ideas for design and style were taken from <https://preview.themeforest.net/item/jyotish-html-template/full_screen_preview/24299144?_ga=2.1031095.781021030.1699353928-286597811.1698831490>

 # Media